-Sixth grade students are given the opportunity to attend MOSS at some point in the school year if St. Ignatius is selected for participation.
+In a typical school year, sixth grade students are given the opportunity to attend MOSS at some point in the school year if St. Ignatius is selected for participation.
 If there are concerns about a student's behavior, administration may determine that the student cannot attend MOSS.
 Additionally, if there are concerns about a student's health/safety, administration may determine that the student will be required to be accompanied by a parent during their time at MOSS.
 If health, safety, or behavioral concerns arise while attending MOSS, parents may be required to pick up their student early and discontinue the program.

-Please see the St. Ignatius Policy Manual to read the school's policy in regard to school trips and tours.
+Please see the St. Ignatius Policy Manual to read the school's policy in regard to parent drivers for MOSS.